google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Scratch_VM.md

 ---

 ## Manual Setup Instructions
-What follows are the original step-by-step instructions for creating the virtual machine manually by selecting the options from the Google Cloud menus.
+The following are the original step-by-step instructions for creating the virtual machine manually from the Google Cloud menus, if you prefer not to use the Cloud Shell method.
-You may still follow this method if you prefer.

 Go to "Compute Engine"  &#8594; "VM Instances".